Find Affordable College Courses

 Full Human Development & Family Studies at South Dakota State University Report

-Concordia University, Saint Paul ranked #6 on this year’s Most Popular Child Development & Family Studies Bachelor’s Degree Schools in the Plains States Region list.
-Concordia University, Saint Paul is a moderately-sized private not-for-profit school located in the large city of Saint Paul.
+Concordia University, Saint Paul did quite well in this year’s ranking of the most popular places for human development and family studies students to get a bachelor’s degree.
+It came in at #6 on the list.
+Concordia University, Saint Paul is a medium-sized private not-for-profit school located in the large city of Saint Paul.

 About 92% of the students majoring in human development at the school are women while 8% are male.